 Through this interdisciplinary collaboration, the researchers aim to generate cutting-edge pilot data that combines a focus on food and technology, with a focus on childhood development.
 The research on mealtime conversations using Alexa will also generate important insights relevant for equity and ethical design issues that are missing in the design of modern technologies such as Alexa.

-This activity is currently active.
+This activity is not currently / no longer active.

 Membership of GYA activities is reserved to current or former GYA members only, so please log in to view further information and options.